 Delicious, melt-in-your-mouth Austrian Walnut Biscuits.
 They are excellent for Christmas but everybody will enjoy them at any other time of the year as well.

-Thanks to Austrian roots of my husband, I was lucky to learn how to make some flagship examples of that cuisine directly from the source.
+Thanks to the Austrian roots of my husband, I was lucky to learn how to make some flagship examples of that cuisine directly from the source.

 The preparation of the dough is very straightforward: you have to process all the ingredients until they’re all combined.
-When you prepare the mixture, you should put it in the fridge for at least half an hour.
+Afterwards, you should put it in the fridge for at least half an hour.

 Once you take a portion to roll a half-moon, try to do so as fast as you can.
 The dough gets soft very quickly and then it is difficult to make the desired shapes.

 That way, when the first batch cools down and the second one is in the oven, you can make biscuits for the third tray.
 If you don’t have a lot of baking tins, it’s OK.
 It will only take you a bit longer to make the cookies.